sjtug/mirror-clone/README.md

 ## Future Works

 * More pipes.
-For example, rewrite pipe, snapshot cache pipe, etc.
+For example, snapshot cache pipe, etc.
 * More sources.
 * More transfers.